 - Felony imprisonment of a parent, which has a demonstratively negative effect on the parent-child relationship

-- A parent's mental or physical deficiency or drug or alcohol use that renders a parent unable to provide adequate care
+- A parent’s mental or physical deficiency or drug or alcohol use that renders him or her unable to provide adequate care

 - Failure to pay court-ordered child support for more than one year

-Once a child has been deemed deprived in juvenile court, parents will be given the opportunity to reunite with that child by adhering to a reunification plan laid out by the court.
-If parents fail to meet the plan's requirements and the court believes deprivation will continue if the child is reunited with his or her parents, parental rights may be terminated.
+Once a child has been deemed dependent in juvenile court, parents will be given the opportunity to reunite with that child by adhering to a reunification plan laid out by the court.
+If parents fail to meet the plan’s requirements and the court believes dependency will continue if the child is reunited with his or her parents, parental rights may be terminated.

-At the Georgia Division of Family and Children Services (DFCS), the CPS staff investigates claims of child abuse or neglect.
-If the accusations are found to be credible, CPS will initiate deprivation proceedings against parents that may result in the termination of their parental rights if it is determined that reunification is not in the child's best interest.
+At the Georgia Division of Family and Children Services (DFCS), the Child Protective Services (CPS) staff investigates claims of child abuse and neglect.
+If the accusations are found to be credible, CPS will initiate dependency proceedings against parents that may result in the termination of their parental rights if it is determined that reunification is not in the child’s best interest.

-Private individuals such as grandparents or other family members and close friends may also file a deprivation claim in an effort to have a juvenile court determine that a child is deprived, which may lead to the termination of a parent's rights to his or her child.
+Private individuals such as grandparents or other family members and close friends may also file a dependency claim in an effort to have a juvenile court determine that a child is dependent, which may lead to the termination of a parent’s rights to his or her child.

 Don’t lose your rights to your child; contact an experienced family law attorney today.
 Contact Atlanta lawyer for termination of parental rights Jody Miller at 678-905-7562 or toll free at 866-319-0924.
 All consultations are confidential.